-This all-foam construction includes gel in the comfort layer of foam to prevent heat retention sometimes associated with traditional memory materials.
+This all-foam construction includes gel infused memory foam to prevent heat retention sometimes associated with traditional memory materials.

 What’s unique?
-Thought it is an exceptionally slim and streamlined design, this is one of the company’s firmer mattresses, owing to its 4-inch layer of base foam.
+Thought it is an exceptionally slim and streamlined design, this is one of the company’s firmer mattresses, owing to its 4-inch layer of supportive foam base.
 According to the manufacturers, the bed is built for longer-term durability, which adds to the value of the product.